-- The mother has the option to work until the last three weeks prior to childbirth, in which case the remaining pre-natal five weeks of leave is added to the post-natal leave period. - In the case of a premature birth, the unused pre-natal leave is added to the post-natal leave period.
+- The mother has the option to work until the last three weeks prior to childbirth, in which case the remaining pre-natal five weeks of leave are added to the post-natal leave period.
+With a medical certificate, the mother can work up to three weeks before the birth, adding the ante-natal period not used to the post-natal leave. - In the case of premature birth, unused pre-natal leave is added to the postnatal leave period.

-Eligibility (e.g. related to employment or family circumstances)
+Eligibility (e.g., related to employment or family circumstances)